Neutral / cushion / high arch

 On the midsole is the U4icX Top Midsole technology.
 This Mizuno tech is lighter and more responsive compared to its previous version, the U4ic.
 It also improves the foot’s feeling upon impact.
 The cushioning is not plush but is enough to protect the foot when landing.

 In the heel of the shoe is a piece of technology called the Resin Wave.
 This wave-shaped layer of hardened resin helps to disperse the shock the foot receives upon impact.
 This is a helpful layer for heel strikers.

 To slightly add to the underfoot cushioning, a standard sock liner was added.
 This extra piece is flexible and lightweight, and adds a bit of substance to the low-profile midsole.

 For breathability and comfort, the upper is made up of a material called air mesh.
 This material is popularly used on the uppers of today’s running shoes because it offers excellent ventilation.
 In addition, the permeable characteristic of this material allows it to follow the shape of the foot easily, giving the user a more customized fit.

 Several synthetic overlays can be found on the upper of the shoe.
 These help with different factors such as providing a bit of durability, improving the shoe’s aesthetic, and giving shape and a bit of structure to the upper unit of the shoe.

-The upper was also wrapped and stitched in a bootie-like shape before attaching it to the midsole.
+The upper of this Mizuno running shoe was also wrapped and stitched in a bootie-like shape before attaching it to the midsole.
 This technique is known as Slip Lasting.
 Doing this on the shoe decreases its weight and promotes flexibility even further.